Memorandum D23-1-1: Partners in Protection Program

 - Action plan

-- Issued by the CBSA to a PIP member, the Action Plan outlines necessary corrective action and a reasonable time frame for completion in order to comply with PIP Program requirements.
+- Issued by the CBSA to a Partners in protection (PIP) member, the Action Plan outlines necessary corrective action and a reasonable time frame for completion in order to comply with PIP Program requirements.
 If the Action Plan is acted upon accordingly, a PIP member can avoid suspension or cancellation of their program membership.

 - Applicant